Trea Turner: International career

 On August 31, 2022, Turner announced that he would represent the United States in the 2023 World Baseball Classic.
+Throughout the tournament, he slashed .391/.440/1.043, leading the US team with a 1.483 OPS and five home runs over 25 plate appearances.
 During a quarterfinal game against Venezuela, Turner hit a game winning grand slam.
+He also hit a home run in the championship game, which the United States lost to Japan.
+Turner's five home runs tied the World Baseball Classic home run record.
+At the end of the tournament, he was named to the All-Classic Team, one of only two players (along with Randy Arozarena) to be selected unanimously.

 Personal life

 Turner was born in Boynton Beach, Florida, on June 30, 1993, to parents Mark and Donna.
 He has an older sister, Teal.
 He met his future wife, Kristen Harabedian, when they both attended North Carolina State, where Harabedian was a gymnast.
 Harabedian had also competed in high school gymnastics, and, on January 18, 2010, was featured by Faces in the Crowd in Sports Illustrated.
 Turner and Harabedian married in November 2018 at St. Joseph's Catholic Church in Washington, D.C.
 In February 2021, the couple announced the birth of their first child, a son.
 They reside in Palm Beach Gardens, Florida during the offseason.
 They previously owned a home in Arlington, Virginia, but sold it after Turner was traded to the Dodgers.

 During the 2018 season, Twitter posts Turner made during college using derogatory language, particularly anti-gay and mentally disabled slurs, became public.
 Turner became the third player to have offensive tweets from his past discovered in the month of July 2018, following Josh Hader and Sean Newcomb.
-Turner apologized for the social media postings and refused to use his being a teenager at the time as an excuse at a tearful press conference called before the Nationals' next game.
+Turner apologized for the social media postings and stated that his being a teenager at the time was no excuse at a tearful press conference called before the Nationals' next game.

+Turner grew up a fan of the Florida Marlins.